NUST-Machine-Intelligence-Laboratory/FECANET/README.md

 ### Test with our pretrained model.

-1. Download our pretrained model for fold 0 model in pretrained_model fold
+1. Download our pretrained model for fold 0 model stored in pretrained_model fold

 2. To reproduce the result reported in Table 1 69.20(1-shot), 72.9(5-shot) of PASCAL-5_1 ), run
 ```